 Why Go Multi-Day Backpacking?

-I get it—hauling a loaded pack for miles and sleeping under the stars doesn’t sound like everyone’s idea of a relaxing weekend.
-But let me tell you, the first time I woke up to the sunrise over a quiet alpine lake after two days on the trail, I was hooked.
+I get it.
+Carrying a heavy pack for miles and sleeping under the stars might not sound like the most relaxing weekend to everyone.
+But the first time I woke up to the sunrise over a quiet alpine lake after two full days on the trail?
+I was completely hooked.

 As an Amazon Associate, I earn from qualifying purchases.
 Some of the links in this article are affiliate links.
 This means that, at zero cost to you, I will earn an affiliate commission if you click through the link and finalize a purchase.